Arequipa is unlike any other city in Peru. In fact, it’s so unique, Peruvians joke about needing a passport to visit!

 Situated at 2,300 meters above sea level, Peru’s second-largest city is ringed by volcanoes, which give a striking backdrop and a hint at the adventures that await in the surrounding countryside, such as the unmissable Colca Canyon.

 Choosing where to stay in Arequipa doesn’t have to be a complicated decision.
 As the city is so compact, you’re never far away from the historic center of Arequipa, but you do have plenty of options when it comes to hotels.

 In this article, we share our selection of Arequipa hotels, guesthouses, and hostels.
 We’ve handpicked each one not only for its excellent facilities but also its location and value for money.

 And, in case you’re visiting Cusco next, read our list of 21 best hotels and guesthouses in Cusco.

 Best areas to stay in Arequipa

-You’ve probably heard and seen the reason why Arequipa’s city centre is so popular.
-The baroque buildings built of sillar – white volcanic stone – are resplendent in sunshine and addictively photogenic; you’ll certainly want a camera for walking around town, especially on those pedestrian-only streets.
+You’ve probably heard and seen the reason why Arequipa’s city center is so popular.
+The baroque buildings built of sillar – white volcanic stone – are resplendent in the sunshine and addictively photogenic; you’ll certainly want a camera for walking around town, especially on those pedestrian-only streets.

 Where to Stay in Arequipa: Centro Histórico

 The area’s central location puts you closer to Arequipa’s top tourist attractions.
 The majestic Cathedral right in front of the Plaza de Armas is within walking distance of most hotels in this area.
-Visiting the Santa Catalina Monastery is also made easy by staying here.
+Visiting the Santa Catalina Convent and the Casa de la Moneda is also made easy by staying here.